 We cover scaling in another article, as it relates to routine dental cleanings, so we won't go over it much here.
 But essentially it involves using a special tool called a curette to scrape tartar from below the gumline.

-Scaling is a pretty standard oral hygiene practice in the US.
-It’s the second act of this two-act performance, root-planing, which makes it a deep cleaning (and generally causes the most apprehension).
+Scaling is a pretty standard oral hygiene practice in the US, wherein your dentist removes tartar with either a manual scraper or an ultrasonic tooth cleaner.
+It's the second act of this two-act performance, root-planing, which makes it a deep cleaning (and generally causes the most apprehension).

 When your dentist performs a root planing procedure as part of a deep teeth cleaning, they may use the same tool, the curette, as they did for the scaling.
 But instead of scraping plaque and tartar from below the gumline, root planing actually smoothes down the tooth root to help the gums reattach to the tooth.